RaghavK16/SpotiPy/README.md

 # SpotiPy
-Using the Spotify API to create a minimal and basic ETL
+Using the Spotify API to create a minimal and basic ETL using Python.